Gazumping is one of the more controversial aspects of the home buying process. Think of it as the pariah of the property market.

 What is gazumping?

 If you’ve been gazumped, another interested buyer has put in a higher offer on the property – after your offer has been accepted.
-Higher prices are usually more attractive to sellers – thus potential buyers lose the home.
+Higher prices are often more attractive to sellers – thus some potential buyers lose the home.

 Many things can go wrong with property purchasing, but this is one of the main causes of heartbreak for expectant homeowners.
-A seller accepting another offer can feel like a betrayal.
+A seller accepting another offer to buy the property can feel like a betrayal especially if written contracts have been agreed upon.
 All legal fees for the buyer, such as for conveyancing solicitors, can be completely wasted.
 Going back to square one and having to take on the property market again is a position no one wants to be in.

 Is gazumping legal in the UK?